rkarnwal/mcqgen/README.md

 Create env as it is not checked in Git using command  python3 -m venv /home/ubuntu/mcqgen/ activate env using    source /home/ubuntu/mcqgen/bin/activate pip3 install -r requirement.txt

-run app in aws using python3 -m streamlit run StreamlitApp.py
+Modify the security group of the instance  and new inbound rule to allow port 8501 by adding new rule : Type Custom TCP Port Range 8501 source 0.0.0.0 run app in aws using python3 -m streamlit run StreamlitApp.py